robotzurg/FalseSonBossTweaks/README.md

-# SotsEnemyTweaks
+# FalseSonFairLaser
-A tweak mod for Risk of Rain 2 that tweaks the False Son Boss as well as some enemies.
+A tweak mod for Risk Of Rain 2 that makes the False Son stay still during the laser and bulk up, cause him going after you is quite unfair!